sakloui/jorban-martysmods.github.io/docs/reshade-guides/reshades-ui-and-depth-buffer.md

 ---

 <details markdown="block" class="details-tree">
-<summary>Preset Selection Bar</summary>
+<summary>The Preset Selection Bar</summary>

-The image below will show you where the preset selection section of ReShade's `Home` tab exists:
+At the top of the ReShade `Home` menu will be preset selection section bar:

 ![Current Preset](../images/reshades-ui-and-depth-buffer/rsui_preset.png){: style="max-width:65%" }

-This area allows the user to select, create, or configure their preset to auto save once changes are made.
+This bar allows the user to select, create, save manually, or configure their preset to auto save once changes are made.

 By default, ReShade saves presets in the game directory, in a file called `ReShadePreset.ini`.